-Industrial Engineering is mainly involved with the development, implementation and evaluation of integrated systems of people and process in order to eliminate wastage of time, energy, material, money and other resources.
+Industrial Engineering is mainly involved with the development, implementation, and evaluation of integrated systems of people and processes in order to eliminate wastage of time, energy, material, money, and other resources.
 As an area of study, it covers varied academic disciplines such as,

 - Thermal Engineering